“Productivity is never an accident. It is always the result of a commitment to excellence, intelligent planning, and focused effort.” – Paul J.Meyer

 says a recent report by ResearchGate.

-Testing strategy metrics help organizations to obtain the information they need to continue to improve productivity, reduce errors, improve acceptance of processes, and achieve the desired business goal.
+Testing strategy metrics helps organizations to obtain the information they need to continue to improve productivity, reduce errors, improve acceptance of processes, and achieve the desired business goal.

 The following are the key testing strategy metrics and factors when constantly monitored, optimized, and improved will provide us the best productivity.